-This new neighbourhood is being designed with the community in mind.
-We’re focusing on health, wellbeing and placemaking – with plenty of green spaces, thoughtful urban design and strong links to local amenities.
-It’s all about creating a place that complements the wider regeneration of Trafford.
+Our ambition was always to centre the designs of this new neighbourhood with the community in mind.
+We’re focusing on local priorities – health, wellbeing and placemaking – with plenty of green spaces, and strong links to local amenities and alleviating road traffic.
+It’s all about creating a place that complements the wider regeneration of Trafford and responding to community needs.

-This site has been vacant since the relocation of the GMP HQ, and offers a unique opportunity to create new homes, jobs and green spaces for Trafford.
+This land has been vacant since the relocation of the GMP HQ, and offers a unique opportunity to create new homes, jobs and green spaces for Trafford.

 Located off Talbot Road, White City Way and Chester Road, this site already offers easy access to Trafford Bar tram stop, providing a 10-minute journey into Manchester city centre and excellent connections to Salford, Manchester Airport and surrounding areas.